Description

 Methods

-UHI intensity was calculated as the temperature difference between urban area and rural reference point.
-Then, we calculated district-mean UHI intensity and identify 'High UHI area' and 'Extreme UHI area', where districts experience higher UHI intensity than city-wide average and 90th perecentile.
+UHI intensity was calculated as the temperature difference between urban areas and rural reference points.
+We then computed district-level mean UHI intensity and identified 'High UHI areas' and 'Extreme UHI areas', defined as districts experiencing UHI intensity higher than the city-wide average and above the 90th percentile, respectively.

-You can refer to the NCCS-Impacts website for detailed information on mmethods of exposure assessment and the development of heat vulnerability index.
+For detailed information on exposure assessment methods and the development of the heat vulnerability index, please refer to the project report: https://doi.org/10.48620/87094

 Information

-This website is designed to interactively explore the spatial distribution of vulnerable population and infrastructures to UHI effect in Swiss cities.
-The temperature and demographic data that appear in the website are based on the year of 2020.
+This website is designed to interactively explore the spatial distribution of vulnerable populations and infrastructure affected by the Urban Heat Island (UHI) effect in Swiss cities.
+The temperature and demographic data presented on the website are based on the year 2020.

-The webiste provides content soley for information purposes, and does not reflect the most up-to-date on the matters addressed.
+The website provides content solely for informational purposes and may not reflect the most up-to-date developments on the topics addressed.